nishantguvvada/advanced-python/README.md

 - Mulitple inheritance = inherit from more than one parent class
 - Multi-level inheritance = inherit from a parent which inherits from another parent

+## 16. Polymorphism

+- Polymorphism is a greek word that means to have many forms
+- Two ways to achieve polymorphism: Inheritance and Duck Typing